This page sets out key information about how Goldsmiths is recording and responding to confirmed cases of Covid-19 among our students and staff.

 We are publishing this information as part of our commitment to transparency during the pandemic and to provide students, colleagues and the wider community with a clear picture of the situation at Goldsmiths.

-- the rolling seven-day total of confirmed case reports received by Health and Safety
+- the total of confirmed case reports received by Health and Safety in the most recent published week

 - the overall total number of confirmed case reports received by Health and Safety – this figure includes non-active cases, ie people who have recovered from Covid-19